rememberYou/dotfiles/README.md

 ## Go further

-this repository has
+This repository has
 [wiki](https://github.com/rememberYou/dotfiles/wiki/) pages to better understand some of the choices I have made and the questions you will have about these dotfiles.

-if you have any specific questions you can find me on [IRC](https://webchat.freenode.net/) (`/q rememberYou`)
+If you have any specific questions you can find me on [IRC](https://webchat.freenode.net/) (`/q rememberYou`)

 ## TODO